 - With the vehicle off, scroll through the diagnostic scanner menu until you find the screen that monitors the transmission fluid temperature in live data.
 You want to keep the vehicle off because it may take you some time to find the correct screen.
 You don’t want to start warming up the fluid until you are all ready to go.
 The following image shows the correct screen on the Schwaben (Foxwell) diagnostic scanner.
 This screen will differ among scanner manufacturers.

 - Remove the fill plug on the transmission.
 Add transmission fluid until it flows out of the drain hole.
+Once again, the engine must be running and the vehicle in park while performing the final fill.

 - Replace the fill plug and torque to 32 Nm (24 ft-lb).